Propagation of weakly advantageous mutations in cancer cell population: Methods

+Methods applied in this paper include: \begin{itemize} \item deterministic modelling of propagation of mutations in cancer cell populations, \item stochastic model based on Gillespie engine for comparison with results of deterministic modelling, \item bioinformatic data analysis pipeline for calling somatic mutations in publicly available single-cell DNA sequencing experimental data of breast cancer cells. \end{itemize}

-Results in this paper concern the evolution scenario of the cancer cells population with events of deaths, births and weakly advantageous mutations.
-Possible events are shown graphically in Fig~\ref{fig1}.
+We study evolution scenario of the cancer cells population with events of deaths, births and weakly advantageous mutations.
+These events are represented graphically in Fig~\ref{fig1}.
 Cell deaths and births are inhomogeneous Poisson processes with rates depending on the state of the model (defined by population size and the number of mutations in cancer cells).
 Random events of mutations are occurring during cell births.
 Cell death rate depends on the cancer cell population size, on the population capacity parameter and on the exponent parameter.
 Birth rates of cells depend on the number of (somatic, weakly advantageous) mutations in their DNA.
-For the description of quantitative relations concerning the intensities/rates of the processes see the Methods section.